openhab/static-code-analysis/README.md

 ## 3rd Party

-- The example checks provided in the `static-code-analysis-config` (`MethodLimitCheck`, `CustomClassNameLengthDetector`, `WhileLoopsMustUseBracesRule`) are based on tutorials how to use the API of Checkstyle, FindBugs and PMD.
+- The example checks provided in the `static-code-analysis-config` (`MethodLimitCheck`, `CustomClassNameLengthDetector`, `WhileLoopsMustUseBracesRule`) are based on tutorials how to use the API of Checkstyle, SpotBugs and PMD.
 For more info, see javadoc;
 - The tool that merges the individual reports is based completely on source files from the https://github.com/MarkusSprunck/static-code-analysis-report that are distributed under a custom license.
 More information can be found in the [LICENSE](LICENSE) file.